 Be prepared for your fantasy football draft with mock drafts, rankings, ADP data and more!

-Leggett was waived by the Jets on Monday, Field Yates of ESPN reports.
+Crockett was waived by the Raiders on Monday, Matt Kawahara of The San Francisco Chronicle reports.

 Analysis: The 2017 undrafted free agent will be on the look for a new home, which would be his seventh different team in the league.
 The wideout signed with the Raiders a month ago but was waived in order to make room for veteran lineman Jonathan Cooper

 Collins underwent surgery to repair a broken leg, Ian Rapoport of NFL Network reports.

 Analysis: Collins, an unrestricted free agent, was reportedly nearing a conclusion to his pending legal situation and drawing interest from multiple teams to play in 2019.
 The unfortunate timing of his injury now means that Collins will need to focus on returning to full health before searching for a new home in the league.
 The 24-year-old is coming off a disappointing 2018 campaign with the Ravens, in which he logged 114 carries for 411 yards and seven touchdowns across 10 games, averaging 3.6 YPC.

 Bryant (knee, suspension) formally applied for reinstatement Monday, Dan Graziano of ESPN.com reports.